utkrshm/googleform-ai-autofill/README.md

 Someone send us a Google-form, and we need to fill it everyday or maybe every hour to report something.
 It seems to be boring, so I just think to write a script to automate the process using **Python 3**

-This is a simple and lightweight script to automatically fill and submit a Google form with random data.
+This is a simple and lightweight script to automatically fill and submit a Google form with AI-generated data.
 The script is customizable, allowing you to fill the form with the data you need.

 It's also include a request body *generator* for those who prefer to manually input data, you can simply copy and paste a Google form URL, eliminating the need for manual inspection.